Does Infleqtion (INFQ) Pay a Dividend? (2026)

 Does Infleqtion (INFQ) pay a dividend?

-Infleqtion (INFQ) currently returns little or nothing as a dividend.
+No. There is no dividend on INFQ in our data and the yield is 0%.
 For a pre-profit quantum company, traditional earnings multiples do not apply because there are no earnings, and the price-to-sales ratio is extreme (a roughly $3 billion market cap against tens of millions of revenue).
 The numbers that matter most are revenue growth, cash balance versus quarterly burn (which sets the runway before another raise), contract and pipeline wins, and technical milestones such as qubit counts and error rates.
 Treat the valuation as a long-dated option on quantum commercialization rather than a multiple of current business; small changes in expectations can move the stock far more than the modest revenue base would suggest.

 The bottom line on the INFQ dividend